Privacy Policy

 • The personal data has been unlawfully processed

-• The personal data is required in order to comply with a legal obligation
+• The personal data must be erased in order to comply with a legal obligation

 However, this right does not apply where, for example, the processing is necessary: